docker/docs/content/manuals/compose/install/_index.md

 > [!NOTE]
 >
-> After Docker Compose V1 was removed in Docker Desktop version [4.23.0](/desktop/release-notes/#4230) as it had reached dnd-of-five,
+> After Docker Compose V1 was removed in Docker Desktop version [4.23.0](/desktop/release-notes/#4230) as it had reached end-of-life,
 > the `docker-compose` command now points directly to the Docker Compose V2 binary, running in standalone mode.
 > If you rely on Docker Desktop auto-update, the symlink might be broken and command unavailable, as the update doesn't ask for administrator password.
 >